soilwork92/react-meetings-list/README.md

 5. Delete and Search Attendees
 6. Send emails to Attendees

-This app is build thanks to LinkedIN Learning.
+This app is build thanks to LinkedIn Learning.